Warluck19/Warluck19/README.md

 - 👋 Hi, I’m @Warluck19
 - 👀 I’m interested in web developpment and game developpment
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me: You don't.
+- 📫 How to reach me: Via email: warluckdev@gmail.com

-- 📱 I'm currently working on a mobile game with a friend (using unreal engine), I might give updates on that later.
+- 💻 I'm currently working on a new version of https://www.v25inc.com/ which should be on by the end of summer 2023

 <!---
 Warluck19/Warluck19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.